andabi/parallel-wavenet-vocoder/README.md

 In my case, the latter was better in quality.

 ## Training
-* To optimized the model, I use maximum likelihood estimation(MLE) and this is identical to using L1 loss between prediction and ground truth of raw wave.
+* To optimize the model, I use maximum likelihood estimation(MLE) and this is identical to using L1 loss between prediction and ground truth of raw wave.
-* I kept track of exponential moving average (EMA) of all variables and use them in generation phase.
+* I kept track of exponential moving averages (EMA) of all variables and use them in generation phase.
 * TBD: training graph

 ## Results